OWASP/wstg/document/Appx.A_Testing_Tools_Resource/Appx.A_Testing_Tools.md

 - [Webstretch Proxy](http://sourceforge.net/projects/webstretch)
   - Webstretch Proxy enable users to view and alter all aspects of communications with a web site via a proxy.
 It can also be used for debugging during development.
 - [WATOBO](http://sourceforge.net/apps/mediawiki/watobo/index.php?title=Main_Page)
-  - WATOBO works like a local proxy, similar to Webscarab, ZAP or BurpSuite and it supports passive and active checks.
+  - WATOBO works like a local proxy, similar to ZAP or BurpSuite and it supports passive and active checks.
 - [Firefox HTTP Header Live](https://addons.mozilla.org/en-US/firefox/addon/http-header-live)
   - View HTTP headers of a page and while browsing.
 - [Firefox Tamper Data](https://addons.mozilla.org/en-US/firefox/addon/tamper-data-for-ff-quantum/)